theagentwo-wq/New-KPI-Dashboard/README.md

 ### 3. Environment Variables

-This project requires API keys for both Google Gemini and Google Firebase to function.
-These are used by the backend Netlify Functions.
+This project requires environment variables for both Google Gemini and Google Firebase to function.

 1. Create a file named `.env` in the root of the project.
-2. Add your API keys to this file.
+2. Add your configuration to this file.

 ```
-# Your Google AI Gemini API Key
+# Your Google AI Gemini API Key (used by a backend function)
 GEMINI_API_KEY=your_gemini_api_key_here

-# The entire JSON content from your Firebase Service Account key file
-FIREBASE_SERVICE_ACCOUNT_KEY={"type": "service_account", "project_id": "...", ...}
+# Your Firebase Web App's configuration object, as a JSON string.
+# In the Firebase Console, go to Project Settings > General > Your apps > Web app.
+# Find the firebaseConfig object and copy its entire content as a single line string.
+VITE_FIREBASE_CLIENT_CONFIG='{"apiKey": "...", "authDomain": "...", "projectId": "...", ...}'
 ```

 ### 4. Running the Development Server